Michael-F-Bryan/mdbook-epub/README.md

 `curly-quotes`: Enable converting straight quotes `'x'` and `"x"` to `‘x’` and `“x”` (aka *smart quotes*).

 `footnote-backrefs`: Add backreference links to footnote definitions and allow pop-up footnote behaviour.
-Requires `epub-version = 3`, in which case it is enabled by default.
+Requires `epub-version = 3`.

 `epub-version`: Specifies the EPUB version to use.
 If omitted, the epub-builder default version is used.